williamwparker/Regression-Regularization/README.md

 Regularization is a means to reduce overfitting, reducing the degrees of freedom of the model in order to reduce the variance in the model and thereby increasing its ability to generalize.

+This model takes a childhood respiration dataset to illustrate various techniques in regression for regularization.

 Lasso implements L1 norm regularization.
 Lasso takes the absolute value of the weights as a penalty for the loss function.

 Ridge implements L2 norm regularization Ridge takes a square of the weights as a penalty for the loss function.